-

 Macworld 07/2009:

-The forecast view is the first screen you'll see when opening WeatherPro.
+• The forecast view is the first screen you'll see when opening WeatherPro for iPhone.
 Berlin is the default location when you first use the app but, after that, it will always start with the last location you were looking at.

-Below your selected city name is the latest weather (with date and time of the latest observation in the title bar).
+Below your selected city name is the latest weather (with time of the latest observation).
 You'll see a weather icon, the temperature, wind direction and speed and additional weather information you might find useful.

-As you scroll down you'll see the weather forecast for the next 7 days (or 14 days if you are a Premium subscriber).
-Click on the (<) button for a summary of the forecast split into night and day.
-For a detailed, 3-hourly breakdown of the forecast (or hourly if you subscribe to Premium) click on the (>) button.
+As you scroll down you'll see the weather forecast for the next 7 days (or 14 days if you are a Premium subscriber) and, for a detailed, 3-hourly breakdown of the forecast (or hourly if you subscribe to Premium) click on the (>) button.

 The Charts View

 In the top right corner of the main weather page, you will see an icon for Charts.
 One click on the chart button shows you the forecast in a clear, easy to read graphic format.
-You will see graphs for each weather element, including temperature, sunshine duration and precipitation risk (how likely it is to rain or snow etc).
+You will see graphs for each weather element, including temperature, sunshine duration and precipitation risk (how likely it is to rain or snow etc) and you can choose the order in which you want the graphs to appear.
 The graphs are the perfect way of seeing how the weather will change over the coming days.
 To fit seven days on the screen we recommend you use the horizontal view and if you are a Premium subscriber you can scroll sideways to see the full 14 day forecast.
 Click on the information icon in the top left corner for a key to the graph.